Second-life battery storage from encore in front of the ICE plant in Leipzig. | © DB Bahnbau Gruppe | Robert Zimmermann

 First ICE plant equipped with storage

 In May 2025, the ICE depot in Leipzig was equipped with a second-life storage system in combination with a photovoltaic system.
 A total of 30 used battery modules from eight electric cars were reused for this.
 The battery is used to store solar power, which is used, for example, when the plant's energy requirements are particularly high.
 The intelligent battery storage system communicates with the PV system and continuously monitors the plant's power requirements.
-Around a quarter of the ICE plant's electricity requirements can be covered by the battery storage system and the PV system.
+Following the ICE depot in Leipzig, DB is now planning to equip the depot of DB Fahrzeuginstandhaltung in Kassel with a battery storage system.

 A Second Life storage system in combination with a photovoltaic system also ensures a climate-friendly energy supply at Zorneding station in Bavaria.
 During the day, it stores the solar power from the PV system and makes it available again when needed.
 In the future, such storage systems could also step in if short-term power outages endanger the safety of the rail system and replace conventional diesel-based emergency power systems in digital interlockings, for example.